Amanda Plummer

 Early Life and Background

-Plummer attended the Trinity School and graduated from the United Nations International School before enrolling at Middlebury College for two and a half years.
-She completed formal acting training at the Neighborhood Playhouse School of the Theatre in New York City, preparing for a career that moved between stage and screen.
+Plummer attended the elite Trinity School before graduating from the United Nations International School in New York City.
+She then attended Middlebury College for two and a half years before deciding to pursue acting more seriously.
+As a young adult, she studied acting at the Neighborhood Playhouse School of the Theatre in New York City, a program known for training dedicated dramatic performers.
+Her formal training and family background together set the foundation for her life on stage and screen.

 Notable Works and Milestones